Is popular education still relevant today?

 Because of its history, popular education has its own pedagogical figures, such as Fernand Oury and Gisèle de Failly.
 It also has its own pedagogies, such as decision pedagogy - "enabling individuals to decide what concerns them" - social pedagogy, theorized in France by Laurent Ott in particular, or the critical pedagogies inspired by Brazilian pedagogue Paulo Freire.

-In this respect, the presence of Philippe Meirieu, a great name in pedagogy, as national president of Cemea is a symbol of this reaffirmation that education can be at the heart of a project for society.
+In this respect, the presence of Philippe Meirieu, a great name in pedagogy, as national president of Cemea is a symbol of this reaffirmation that education can be at the heart of a social project.

 But the vigor of popular education also lies in this link between active methods and political education, underlining the need to rethink a living democracy where all inhabitants have a place, can act and influence decisions.

-The fields of action of popular education in the 21st centurye century are therefore innumerable.
+Fields of action for popular education in the 21st centurye century are therefore innumerable.
 The desire to create direct democracyspecific forms of public expression such as the gesticulated lectures or new educational spaces, such as the adventure playgrounds which are redefining the place of children in the city, are just a few examples of this educational and political dynamism.The Conversation

 Sylvain Wagnon, Professor of Education, Faculty of Education, University of Montpellier and Mathieu Depoil, Doctoral student in Education Science at Liderf - University of Montpellier, Université Paul Valéry - Montpellier III